CoderMonkie/export-dir-to-excel/README.md

 # Export Directory To Excel

-tool for exporting directory infomation as excel
+tool for exporting directory information as excel

+> Written in JavaScript

 ---